pulp/pulp/docs/user-guide/release-notes/master.rst

 * Multiple instances of ``pulp_celerybeat`` can now run simultaneously.
   If one of them goes down, another instance will dispatch scheduled tasks as usual.

-* Pulp now supports lazy content loading.
-As part of this support a new package, ``pulp-streamer``, is now available.
+* Pulp now supports configuring repositories to download content on-demand when it is requested by a client, or in the background after a sync and publish has occurred.
+  This feature requires several additional packages and services, and is not supported on all content types.
+As part of this feature we now provide a new package, ``python-pulp-streamer``.
+More information on these alternate :term:`download policies <download policy>` can be found in the :ref:`alternate download policies documentation <alternate-download-policies>`.

+* Several changes have been made to the provided Apache httpd configuration files.
+  In addition to these changes, a new Apache httpd configuration file is provided by Pulp.
+This configuration file, ``pulp_content.conf``, is used to configure the new WSGI application used to serve content.

 * When downloading content, Pulp now uses the system certificate authority trust store rather than the certificate authority trust store bundled with